Neutrino mass constraints beyond linear order: cosmology dependence and systematic biases: Discussion

 One particularly crucial selection effect arises from the dependence of the apparent brightness of a galaxy on its orientation with respect to us, as brighter galaxies are more likely to be detected.
 This selection effect is degenerate with the Kaiser effect \cite{hirata_tidal_2009,krause/hirata:2011}, and alters the value of $b_\eta$, which we fix to $-1$ when neglecting selection effects.
 An analogous effect arises when galaxies are selected on resonant line flux, such as Lyman-$\alpha$ \cite{zheng/etal:2011,wyithe/dijkstra:2011,Greig_2013}.
 We can briefly examine the impact of freeing $b_\eta$ to get an impression of its impact.

 Without any prior on $b_\eta$, in the combined case for $\Lambda$CDM, the NLO constraint on $M_\nu$ degrades from 0.044 eV to 0.051 eV.
 Imposing a $1\sigma$ prior on $b_\eta$ of 0.05 improves the constraint to 0.046 eV.
 Freeing $b_\eta$ does not have any significant effect on the BAO-only or free-streaming constraints.
+Figure \ref{fig:contour_b_eta} is a contour plot for $b_\eta$ and a small sample of other parameters in our calculations in our combined galaxy clustering forecasts (with marginalisation over the other parameters not shown).
+There is some clear degeneracy between $b_\eta$, $A_s$ and $\tau$, but the effect of $b_\eta$ on $M_\nu$ seems quite mild despite $M_\nu$ being correlated with the latter two.
+Of the nuisance parameters, $b_\eta$ shows the most clear degeneracy with $b_2$ and $P_\epsilon^{\{0\}}$.

 We finally note that Euclid will also image the galaxies that they observe \cite{amendola_cosmology_2016}.
 This should allow for the intentional selection or reweighting of a galaxy sample in such a way as to reduce the line-of-sight dependent selection effects.